-Improve your ZBrush sculpts with workflow tips and tricks from three ZBrush masters with distinctive styles and approaches: Eric Keller, Ara Kermanikian, and Steve Talkowski at Gnomon School of Visual Effects.
+Improve your ZBrush sculpts with workflow tips and tricks from three ZBrush masters with distinctive styles and approaches: Eric Keller, Ara Kermanikian, and Steve Talkowski at Gnomon.
 Meet the artists and learn from their decades of experience at the Gnomon Stage.
 The event will cover three unique methods to visualizing the future, including hard-surface, organic, and stylized projects.
 The workshop is free to attend – be sure to RSVP – and will also stream on Gnomon’s Livestream channel.

 Explore Biomechanical Creature Design with Eric Keller

 Discover how the new tools and techniques in ZBrush 4R8 can be used to generate unique, Giger-esque designs for sci-fi creature development.
 “I'll also discuss how studying invertebrate zoology provides an informed inspiration in my approach to design,” Eric adds.

 Master an Efficient Polysculpting Workflow with Ara Kermanikian

 Learn how to apply a strategic approach to modeling and creating high concept, hard-surface designs, and see how to utilize storytelling in a design workflow.
 Ara says: “I’ve learned so much watching my heroes present at Gnomon, and am excited to share some of my work and contribute some of the results of my journey to this lore.”

 From 2D Designs to 3D Characters with Steve Talkowski